 Yes!
 Parents are invited to meet monthly to discuss topics that are important to them.
 Occasionally the themes correspond with the topic for that month’s teen group and include talking about adoption, navigating search, reunion, and advocating for your child.
 Parents who register their teen for the mentoring program are automatically enrolled in the parent group.
 Parents whose teens are not registered in the mentoring program are also welcomed to sign up for the parent sessions.
 For registration options, please visit.

 Are mentors assigned to a child one-to-one?
 Do they meet individually?

 Our mentoring program is a group program with no one-on-one matching.
 The group format encourages everyone to interact with new people at each event.
 Through different and unique activities each month, participants naturally make intentional and authentic bonds and with one another.

 What if my child doesn’t want to participate?

-How often does the Mentorship Program meet?
+How often does the Teen Mentoring Program meet?

 Once a month, our mentors and mentees meet for events to play games, do activities and have discussions.
 This is a year-long program running September through June; however, families can choose to enroll per semester (September-January or February-June).